dokku/github-action/README.md

 # dokku github-action

-Official Github Action for deploying apps to a Dokku installation via git push
+Official Github Action for deploying apps to a Dokku installation

 ## Requirements